Gunbound: Mobiles

 The game has twenty Mobiles in total.
 Every Mobile falls under one of three different defense categories: Mechanical, Shielded, and Bionic, and one of four different attack categories: Laser, Explosion, Impact, and Electrical.

 Different mobiles have different defenses, attack and health levels, delay, angle ranges, bunge (land damage) ability, and moving ability.
-The 21 Mobiles are Armor Mobile, Mage, Nak, Lightning, JD, A. Sate, Tiburon, J. Frog, Kalsiddon, Trico, Bigfoot, Boomer, Ice, Turtle, Grub, Raon Launcher, Aduka, Maya, Wolf, Phoenix, Dragon, and Knight.
+The 24 Mobiles are Armor Mobile, Mage, Nak, Lightning, JD, A. Sate, Tiburon, J. Frog, Kalsiddon, Trico, Bigfoot, Boomer, Ice, Turtle, Grub, Raon Launcher, Aduka, Maya, Wolf, Phoenix, Blue Whale, Frank, Dragon, and Knight.
 Choosing Random (which randomly picks a bot) is the only way to obtain the Dragon, Knight, or Phoenix (if you aren't a Power User, Cash is used to pay for this EX Item) mobiles; the other bots can be chosen at any time prior to a battle.
 In the Gunbound Revolution version, Maya is bought in the Cash store.
 In June 2010, 4 new mobiles were introduced in Gunbound International.
 They are Shadower Walker, Princess, Assassin and Carrior.
 They're named by regular players.

+To note that some of the mobiles weren’t present during the initial release of the game.
+Those were only added on future updates.
+The list below details in which phase each mobile was added: